|

 While it's relatively easy to find

-places in suitable sizes, most areas of the
+suppliers, most areas of the

 world have a Luxfer bottle supplier.
+So it may just be worthwhile actually

 LUXFER manufacture all of the